abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 ## Selecting the neighbours

-Selecting the neighbouring cells to a target is comparably easy in Python compared to other programming languages because of its advanced list manipulation.
+Selecting the neighbouring cells for a target is considerably easier in Python than in most other programming languages because of its list manipulation syntax.

 ![Box, colum, and row neighbours of a cell in a Sudoku Puzzle][sudoku-puzzle-neighbour-cells]

-As you can see by the image above, the target cell in this example is cell number 52, and all of it's neighbours are highlighted in yellow.
+As you can see by the image above, the target cell in this example is cell number 52, and all of it's neighbour groups are highlighted in yellow.

-The whole goal behind selecting the neighbours of the target we're calculating the candidates for is so that we can get a [set](https://en.wikipedia.org/wiki/Set_(mathematics)) of them and subtract that from an array of 1-9.
-Anything which would remain in that array is a  potential candidate.
+The goal behind selecting the neighbours of the target is so we can end up with a  [set](https://en.wikipedia.org/wiki/Set_(mathematics)) of already known values and subtract that from an array of 1-9.
+Anything which would remain in that array is a *potential candidate*.

 ### Row neighbours